A data-dependent weighted LASSO under Poisson noise: Abstract

 \section{Abstract}

 {Sparse linear inverse problems appear in a variety of settings, but often the noise contaminating observations cannot accurately be described as bounded by or arising from a Gaussian distribution.
 Poisson observations in particular are a characteristic feature of several real-world applications.
 Previous work on sparse Poisson inverse problems encountered several limiting technical hurdles.
-This paper describes a novel alternative analysis approach for sparse Poisson inverse problems that (a) sidesteps the technical challenges present in previous work, (b) admits estimators that can readily be computed using off-the-shelf LASSO algorithms, and (c) hints at a general weighted LASSO framework for broad classes of problems.
-At the heart of this new approach lies a weighted LASSO estimator for which data-dependent weights are based on Poisson concentration inequalities.
-Unlike previous analyses of the weighted LASSO, the proposed analysis depends on conditions which can be checked or shown to hold in general settings with high probability.}
+This paper describes a novel alternative analysis approach for sparse Poisson inverse problems that (a) sidesteps the technical challenges present in previous work, (b) admits estimators that can readily be computed using off-the-shelf LASSO algorithms, and (c) hints at a general framework for broad classes of noise in sparse linear inverse problems.
+At the heart of this new approach lies a weighted LASSO estimator for which {\em data-dependent} weights are based on Poisson concentration inequalities.
+Unlike previous analyses of the weighted LASSO, the proposed analysis depends on conditions which can be checked or shown to hold in general settings with high probability.}\\ {{\bf Keywords:} Weighted LASSO, Poisson Noise, Compressed Sensing, Genetic Motifs, Photon-Limited Imaging}\\ 2000 Math Subject Classification: 60E15, 62G05, 62G08, 94A12